On Zermelo's planar navigation problem for convex bodies, and implications for non-convex optimal routing: Existence of a solution

-The last assumption of Theorem \ref{th_CS_existence}, that is the existence of at least one admissible control driving the vehicle from $A$ to $B$ is satisfied if the current is not too strong, as the following corollary states.
+The last assumption of Theorem \ref{th_CS_existence}, about the existence of at least one admissible control steering the system from $A$ to $B$ in finite time is satisfied if the current is not too strong, as the following corollary states.